Fineen Wycherley

-Fineen Wycherley (born 11 December 1997) is an Irish rugby union player for Munster in the United Rugby Championship and European Rugby Champions Cup.
-Wycherley made his international debut for Ireland in 2021.
-He plays primarily as a lock, though he can also play as a flanker, and represents Young Munster in the All-Ireland League.
+Fineen Wycherley (born 11 December 1997) is an Irish rugby union player who plays as a lock for United Rugby Championship club Munster.

 Early life

 Wycherley was born in Bantry, County Cork.
 At age 16, he moved to Cistercian College, Roscrea and was part of the team that won the Leinster Schools Rugby Senior Cup in 2015, beating Belvedere College 18–11 in the final and winning the trophy for the first time in the school's history.
 However, the following year Wycherley also tasted defeat in the competition, losing to the previous years beaten finalists, Belvedere, 31–7 in the final.

 Munster

 Wycherley was an unused substitute in Munster's fixture against Welsh side Scarlets in Thomond Park on 24 February 2017.
 This was his first call-up to the senior Munster team in a United Rugby Championship fixture.
 On 4 March 2017, Wycherley made his competitive debut for Munster when he came on as a replacement in the 2016–17 Pro12 fixture against Cardiff Blues in Cardiff Arms Park.
 In Munster's 2017–18 Pro14 defeat against Glasgow Warriors on 22 September 2017, Wycherley was sent off.
 He was subsequently cited and banned for three weeks.

 Wycherley signed a one-year development contract with Munster in January 2018, which saw him join the senior squad for the 2018–19 season.
 Wycherley won the 2018 John McCarthy Award for Academy Player of the Year in April 2018.
 He scored his first try for Munster during their 32–7 away win against Italian side Zebre during round 9 of the 2018–19 Pro14 on 25 November 2018.
 He signed a two-year contract extension with Munster in December 2018.
 Wycherley made his Champions Cup debut for Munster on 9 December 2018, featuring off the bench in their 30–5 win against French pool 2 opponents Castres.

 Wycherley signed a two-year contract extension with Munster in March 2021, and signed a further two-year extension in October 2022.